-A comprehensive guide: How to send an invoice via email
+How to send an invoice via email: a comprehensive guide

-Thus far, we’ve learned how to calculate billable hours and how to define billable rates.
-Before that, we dived into the world of invoicing and explored everything you need to know about how to write an invoice for your freelance work.
-To complete the holy invoicing trinity, we need to talk about how to send an invoice via email.
+So far, we’ve learned how to calculate billable hours and how to define billable rates.
+Before that, we had also dived into the world of invoicing and explored everything you need to know about how to write an invoice for your freelance work.
+To complete the holy invoicing trinity, we will now show you how to send an invoice via email.
 We know it sounds simple, but there is much to be done before your invoice email reaches your client’s inbox.
-It needs more than clicking a button that says “send” to qualify as a proper professional document.
-So bear with us, and you’ll understand!

 Sending an invoice by post is not practical anymore.
 Paper does not have the same power as it used to.
-It can be lost, stained and falsified.
+It can be lost, stained, and falsified.
 This guide is a chance to learn how to send an invoice via email.
 Give it a try and see if it works for your business needs.
-But first thing first, we should define what an invoice email is.
+But first things first, let’s define what an invoice email is.

 What is an invoice email?

-Hence, it would be best if you had a plan.
-A well-thought plan on how to write an invoice email and send it like a pro.
-The advice that follows can limit the percentage of outstanding payments that haunt you professionally.
+An invoice email is a digital way of sending invoices to your clients to ensure you get paid on time and without complications.
+Your invoice email should be informative, concise, and short.
+Therefore, it would be best if you had a well-thought plan on how to write an invoice email like a pro.
+The advice that follows can limit the number of outstanding payments that haunt you professionally.

 How to send an invoice via email step by step